Tuesday, March 28, 2017

-Besides really good Italian sausage, you will need: one med. green pepper, one med. red pepper (roasted) one large onion, and penne pasta.
+Besides really good Italian sausage, you will need: one med. green pepper, one med. red pepper (optional) one large onion, and penne pasta.
 To get started, saute the onion and peppers 'chopped' in olive oil until browned on the edges.
 Have your sausage cut into bite sized chunks.
-Add to the onion and peppers pushing them aside while you brown the sausage.
+Add the sausage to the onion and peppers (if including) pushing them aside in the skillet while you brown the sausage.

-Bring back in the onion and pepper covering the sausage while you open a can of crushed Red Gold tomatoes unless of course you have either fresh garden tomatoes to use.
+Bring back in the onion and pepper covering the sausage.
+Then add either fresh tomatoes or open a large can of crushed Red Gold tomatoes.
 Generously, sprinkle in dried herbs: rosemary, mint and oregano.
-Stir and cover, let this simmer on med heat while you prepare the pasta; simmering the sauce for a good 25 min.
+Stir and cover, let this simmer on med heat while you prepare the pasta!

 Add the penne pasta to salted boiling water.
 Once tender, drain and ladle onto a serving plate and or bowl.
 Pour out the hot bubbly Italian sausage sauce onto the pasta and serve.